FAsami/c-practice/README.md

 3) Write a C program to enter radius of a circle and find its diameter, circumference and area.
 4) Write a C program to enter base and height of a triangle and find its area.
-S) Write a C program to enter length in centimeter and convert it into meter and kilometer.
+5) Write a C program to enter length in centimeter and convert it into meter and kilometer.
 6) Write a C program to enter temperature in Celsius and convert it itto Fahrenheit.
 7)  Write a C program to enter temperature in Fahrenheit and convet it into Celsius